Fishing Locations and Access

-Lake Rotorua has one of the highest catch rates of fish in New Zealand, with excellent boat and winter stream fishing for rainbows, while some monster browns entice those looking for larger fish.
+Lake Rotorua has one of the highest catch rates in New Zealand, with excellent boat and winter stream fishing for rainbows, while some monster browns entice those looking for larger fish.
 Lake Okareka also keeps anglers busy with high numbers of good quality trout catchable throughout the year.
 The trophy lakes - Tarawera, Otakaina and Rotoiti - regularly produce fish weighing over 5kg.
 Anglers wanting to get away from the crowds should find lakes Rotoma and Rotoehu to their liking.
 Lakes Rotomahana and Tikitapu also have their own special charm and local devotees, while Lake Rerewhakaaitu attracts shore-based anglers with good numbers of quality fish.
 The opportunity to catch tiger trout at Lake Rotoma, and brook char in Tikitapu, are an added bonus.
 Smaller lakes such as Okaro, Ngahewa and Ngapouri with secluded bays and rising trout attract the more adventurous who want to get off the beaten track.